According to the Police Act 1990, the mission of the NSW Police Force is ‘to work with the community to reduce violence, crime and fear.’

 Administrative functions take up a further 14.8% of police hours, while judicial functions such as prosecuting defendants in the Local Court and presenting evidence or witness testimony takes up around 6% of rostered time.

-Given the fact that a whopping $3.4 billion of taxpayers money was spent on police forces last year alone, some might argue that more time should be spent catching ‘real’ criminals rather than concentrating on administrative duties and petty crime.
+Given the fact that a whopping $3.4 billion of taxpayers money was spent on funding the NSW Police Force last year alone, some might argue that more time should be spent catching ‘real’ criminals rather than concentrating on administrative duties and petty crime.

 And despite the enormous resources spent on relatively trivial offences, less than 50% of people report feeling concerned about graffiti and vandalism, while only around 60% are concerned about speeding cars or dangerous drivers.